-Grab a cup of coffee or a burger, or a glass of their free ice water (which for some reason has its own cult following) do some shopping, admire some artwork, and take in the sights at this South Dakota institution.
+Grab a cup of coffee a burger, or a glass of their free ice water (which for some reason, has its cult following) do some shopping, admire some artwork, and take in the sights at this South Dakota institution.
 It also has a dinosaur statue: its very own brontosaurus.
 I’m sensing a theme here…

 Things to do in Wall